 GOV.UK has information on support for victims of domestic violence during the coronavirus crisis

-Safe Lives have published a guide to staying safe during COVID-19 for victimes and survivors of domestic abuse
+Safe Lives have published a guide to staying safe during COVID-19 for victims and survivors of domestic abuse

 Women's Aid safety and support resources for survivors, friends, family, neighbours and community members